 Courchevel Village (1550) is the best budget alternative – thanks to some magnificently bargain-basement apartments – but you’ll also find more affordable digs in Courchevel Moriond (1650), Le Praz (1300) and La Tania.
 That said, accommodation here is stil more expensive than comparable stuff elsewhere outside the 3 Valleys.

-Guide to the Mountain
+A Short Guide to the Skiing in Courchevel

 On their own, Courchevel’s slopes would rank amongst the best in the Alps, especially for beginners and intermediates.
 But add in rest of the 3 Valleys lift system, which includes the resorts of Meribel, St Martin de Belleville, Les Menuires, Val Thorens and La Tania, and you can see why the appeal is irresistible for so many.